Harry Kane ‘proud and grateful’ to be awarded Freedom of the City of London

 As well as being nominated for, or applying for the Freedom, it is also offered by the City of London Corporation to individuals as a way of paying tribute to their outstanding contribution to London or public life, or to celebrate a very significant achievement.

-In August, it was announced that the entire England Women’s team would be awarded the Freedom of the City of London following their European Championship triumph.
+In August, it was announced that the entire England Women’s Football Team will be awarded the Freedom of the City of London following their Euros triumph.

 Subscribe or register today to discover more from DonegalLive.ie